 This report examines the economic side of U.S. leverage with North Korea.
-The security side is addressed in other CRS reports.4 Here we examine the economy of North Korea5 in the context of U.S. confrontation with that country over its nuclear weapon and missile programs.
+The security side is addressed in other CRS reports.
+Here we examine the economy of North Korea in the context of U.S. confrontation with that country over its nuclear weapon and missile programs.
 This report provides an overview of the North Korean economy, surveys its economic relationships with major trading partners, and examines various U.S. policy options.

-The issue with respect to the economy of the Democratic People's Republic of Korea and its economic relations deals with what actions the United States could take that would lead to a verifiable halt to the DPRK's nuclear weapons program; the lessening of tensions between the DPRK and South Korea, Japan, and the United States; the prevention of proliferation nuclear weapons and missile material by North Korea; and the betterment of human rights and the standard of living of North Korean non-elites.
+The issue with respect to the economy of the Democratic People's Republic of Korea and its economic relations deals with what actions the United States could take that would lead to a verifiable halt to the DPRK's nuclear weapons program; the lessening of tensions between the DPRK and South Korea, Japan, and the United States; the prevention of proliferation of nuclear weapons and missile material by North Korea; and the betterment of human rights and the standard of living of North Korean non-elites.

-The year 2009 may turn out to be the tipping point in the quest by the DPRK to become a de facto nuclear-armed state, although its ability to deliver a nuclear weapon remains problematic.
-The DPRK has embarked on a course that includes a major shift in power toward the military, emphasis on ideological purity, rising criticism of the United States, a restart of its nuclear plant at Yongbyon, the test of a potential long-range ballistic missile in spite of sanctions and objections from much of the rest of the world, the capture of two American news reporters (trial set for June 4) and a South Korean worker from the joint Kaesong Industrial Complex, and the test of its second nuclear weapon as well as short-range missiles.
-North Korea also has indicated that it would not return to the Six-Party Talks on denuclearization.
+2009 may turn out to be the tipping point in the quest by the DPRK to become a de facto nuclear-armed state, although its ability to deliver a nuclear weapon remains problematic.
+The DPRK has embarked on a course that includes a major shift in power toward the military, emphasis on ideological purity, rising criticism of the United States, a restart of its nuclear plant at Yongbyon, the test of a potential long-range ballistic missile in spite of sanctions and objections from much of the rest of the world, the sentencing of two American news reporters, the capture of a South Korean worker from the joint Kaesong Industrial Complex, and the test of its second nuclear